 The next page is “Shipping Service,” where you will select your shipping method and carrier.
 You’ll be provided with two options: small parcel delivery (SPD) for individual boxes and less than truckload (LTL) for palletized inventory items, where the weight is at least 150 lbs.

 If you’re shipping SPD in the contiguous 48 U.S. states, you can select one of the Amazon-partnered carriers listed, which will provide you with a deeply discounted rate.
-If, however, you’re shipping outside the 48 contiguous states, you’ll have to select a separate carrier.
+You’ll have to select a separate carrier if shipping outside the 48 contiguous states.

 Next, you’ll be taken to a “Shipment Packing” page.
 You’ll see “How will this Shipment Be Backed.”
 Click the drop-down menu and select “Everything in One Box” if you’re shipping a single box or carton.
 If you’re shipping more than one carton, select “Multiple Boxes” instead.
 You’ll also be asked to provide the weight and dimensions of the carton.